pruthakjoshi/pruthakjoshi.github.io/projects.md

 				referrerpolicy="strict-origin-when-cross-origin" allowfullscreen>
 			</iframe>
 		</div>
-		<p>Designed and fabricated the end-effector for a semi-humanoid robot.
-This project was developed during my internship at Reazon Human Interaction Lab, Summer 2024.</p>
+		<p>Designed and fabricated the end-effector for a teleoperated bartender capable of handling fragile and glassware.</p>
 	</div>
 </article>